 - In your electronics such as a clock or bedside lamp

 - Between the wall and carpet seams

 How to Check for Bed Bugs

 To check these popular spots, grab a flashlight and a screwdriver.
-Start poking around these locations while shining the light directly on the area.
+Investigate these locations while shining the light directly on the area.
 Watch for bugs, shed exoskeletons, eggs, and reddish fecal matter.